sequana/rnaseq/README.rst

 0.9.0: Major refactorisation. remove sartools, kraken rules.
 Indexing is now optional and can be set in the configuration.
 Configuration file is simplified with a general section to enter the genome location and aligner.
+Fixed rules that were not up-to-date with several executables used in the pipeline including picard, fastq_screen, etc. See Sequana Changelog for details.